mahdiHash/mahdiHash/README.md

 i'm mahdi hashemi, 19 y.o, a guy who loves computers and... about me:

-- i'm really interested in open source projects and love to contribute to them :)
+- i'm really interested in open-source projects and love to contribute to them :)

 - the language i'm learning is **javascript**